catalyst/moodle-auth_saml2/.extlib/simplesamlphp/modules/saml/docs/sp.md

     * `urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect`
     * `urn:oasis:names:tc:SAML:2.0:bindings:HTTP-POST`
 	* `urn:oasis:names:tc:SAML:2.0:bindings:SOAP`

+`SingleLogoutServiceLocation`
+:   The Single Logout Service URL published in the generated metadata.

 `url`
 :   A URL to your service provider.
 Will be added as an OrganizationURL-element in the metadata.